12 best email newsletter software in 2026

 In-depth comparison: GetResponse vs. Kit

-8. Constant Contact: Best for event promotion
+8. Constant Contact: best for small businesses promoting events

 Constant Contact homepage offering easy-to-use email marketing tools and award-winning customer support.